sangeethak15-AI/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

 Figure -09 graph between % of pot(1Kohm) values and ADC

+Output screen shots :

 Result :
-Configuring an ADC and the input values are displayed on LCD screen
+Configuring an ADC and the input values are displayed on LCD screen .

-Output screen shots :